Changes to Illinois Workers Compensation Laws Go Into Effect

-Posted On Behalf Of Goldberg Weisman Cairo on August 21, 2013 in Workers' Compensation & Labor Rights
+Posted on behalf of Goldberg Weisman Cairo on Aug 21, 2013 in Workers' Compensation

 Today, a number of the changes to the Illinois Workers’ Compensation Act that were approved by the Illinois Legislature back in June will go into effect, effectively making it more difficult for workers to receive fair workers compensation when they get injured on the job.

 The Chicago Tribune pointed out some of the pitfalls of these changes and how they will adversely affect workers’ rights going forward.
 One of the major changes made to the Act is a 30% cut in the amount of reimbursements made to doctors and hospitals.